harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 #### Is it now possible to deploy any kind of artifact bundle, including those with bundled artifacts and manifests, using Tanzu Application Service Deployment Swimlanes in Harness ?

-Yes, the feature `Artifact Bundle Support with Tanzu Application Deployments` associated behind the FF - `CDS_ENABLE_TAS_ARTIFACT_AS_MANIFEST_SOURCE_NG` now enables the acceptance of any artifact bundle, including those with bundled artifacts and manifests, from any artifact source in zip format.
+Yes, the feature `Artifact Bundle Support with Tanzu Application Deployments` associated now enables the acceptance of any artifact bundle, including those with bundled artifacts and manifests, from any artifact source in zip format.
 This allows deployment with Tanzu Application Service Deployment Swimlanes.
 Please read more on this in the [Documentation](https://developer.harness.io/docs/continuous-delivery/deploy-srv-diff-platforms/tanzu/tanzu-app-services-quickstart#add-the-manifest-and-artifact-as-an-artifact-bundle)

 #### Does Harness provide Refresh Token Support with Tanzu App Service Deployment ?